$515,145Average Value$299Average Price per Sq Ft9Homes For Sale

 View GreatSchools Rating Methodology

+Great incentives available on this townhome!
 New, improved layout! *Sample photos* Completion date scheduled for April, 2026.
 Perfectly located with easy access to everything you need, this 1,520 sq. ft. townhome offers three bedrooms, two and a half bathrooms, and a one-car garage.
-Step inside to find a bright, open kitchen with solid surface countertops, a full backsplash, and a sleek glass cooktop—ideal for entertaining with plenty of
+Step inside to find a bright, open kitchen with solid surface countertops, a full backsplash, and a sleek glass

 Discover your next home in vibrant Vancouver with this expansive 4-bedroom, 3-bathroom gem offering 1824 square feet of well-crafted space.
 Perfectly situated on a large lot, this property meets all your needs with its generous dual RV parking – an ideal spot for any adventure enthusiast's treasures.
 Recently refreshed, giving you peace of mind with a new roof, gutters, front & garage doors,

-MOTIVATED SELLER!
+Bring an offer!!
+Looking for a new home?
+Why wait for the build - this one is ready to go!
 Immaculately maintained, this stunning home offers an exceptional blend of comfort and elegance.
 Situated in a quiet cul-de-sac, it backs up to serene and permanent green space, providing a peaceful and private setting.
-The spacious floor plan features a huge primary bedroom on the main level, complete with an expansive primary bathroom with a deep soaker tub and walk-in shower.
+The spacious floor plan features a huge primary bedroom on the main level, complete with

 Your home with a white picket fence is right here!
 Come enjoy this adorable single level home.
 You're invited in the front door to a cozy living room complete with fireplace, laminate flooring leading into the dining room and kitchen area.
 The back patio door leads to an adorable patio area with a backyard that is just a relaxing space to garden, play games with the kids, smell the flowers or